Python-Test-Engineer/PYTHON-TEST-FRAMEWORK/README.md

 - cd TEST_SUITE_01
 - create virtual env (python -m venv venv then activate .\venv\Scripts\activate for Windows).
 - `python -m pip install -r requirements_TEST_SUITE_01.txt`
-- dont forget *playwright install* as this loads browsers etc for Playwright.
 - `python -m pytest` - this will ensure all paths are found if *pytest* itself does not work.
-- `python -m pytest --headed` to see browsers for playwright and you can use the --headed when running all tests.
-Playwright default is headless.

 ## About